ozzono/articles/android-crypto/how-to-mine-en.md

     [2021-06-03 19:24:20.337]  miner    speed 10s/60s/15m 0.42 0.44 n/a H/s max 0.53 H/s
     ```

-### Conclusion

-### Using Linux emulation with slow processing in an old android device to mine cryptos isn't profitable, even if it is pooling monero
+### Using Linux emulation with slow processing in an old android device to mine cryptos isn't profitable, even if it is pooling monero!

 It is perfectly possible to mine monero or any other crypto using android.
 Depending of the device it may even be profitable but deffinetly not with low-processing old ones.